Chenginar/Food-in-India/README.md

 # Food-in-India

-here is a dircet link to the csv i used in my project : /kaggle/input/zomato-bangalore-restaurants/zomato.csv
+here is a direct link to the csv I used in my project: /kaggle/input/zomato-bangalore-restaurants/zomato.csv

 the summary of my project is :
 The project dives into how people in India experience food from restaurants.
 We're especially interested in the first time someone orders from a restaurant, whether they make a call or use the internet.